Interstellar-Network/Grant-Milestone-Delivery/deliveries/Interstellar-Network-milestone-2.md

 **Context** (optional)

-At this stage the TTVP pallet deliverable is still incomplete and inplemented in OCW for demo purpose.
+This milestone focuses on the production of Display Garbled Circuit that will be used by the Trusted Transaction Validation Protocol TTVP.
+We show how those circuits are produced and how the result of their evaluation/execution are validated by the TTVP pallet.
+At this stage the TTVP pallet deliverable is still incomplete and implemented in OCW for demo purpose.
+The next M3 milestone will focus on th execution of those circuits on the mobiles and on the TTVP friendly APIs that will hidden all the low-level complexity of circuit production and validation.

 **Deliverables**